MaxInGaussian/GPoFM/README.md

 ![SCFGP Formulas](SCFGP_formulas.png?raw=true "SCFGP Formulas")

-SCFGP is implemented in python using Theano and originally designed by Max W. Y. Lam (maxingaussian@gmail.com).
+GPoFM is developed in python using Theano and originally designed by Max W. Y. Lam (maxingaussian@gmail.com).

 ###Highlights of SCFGP